TSiu88/quiz-firebase/README.md

 [x] A user should have their own dashboard which lists the surveys they've created.

 ### Further Exploration
+[ ] As a developer, I want to deploy the application via Firebase.
 [ ] As a developer, I want to be able to dynamically add a new question when creating a new quiz.
 [ ] A user should be able to see the combined data on a survey in their dashboard.
 For instance, if a survey provides a 1-5 rating, return an average rating for all surveys.
 [ ] Try using a library like D3 to visualize data from surveys.
 This is only recommended if you have time to spare, interest in data visualization, and are doing a week-long project.